nebuly-ai/optimate/apps/accelerate/speedster/README.md

 optimized_model.save("model_save_path")
 ```

-After the optimization, you can start using your accelerated model in the DL framework of your choice (just on steroids 🚀).
+Once the optimization is completed, start using the accelerated model (on steroids 🚀) in your DL framework of choice.

 ```python
 #4 Load and run your PyTorch accelerated model in production